 Nassau County strongly supports the establishment of the Long Island Voluntary Organization Active in Disaster (LIVOAD).
 The LIVOAD promotes communication, cooperation, collaboration and coordination among all voluntary agencies in Nassau and Suffolk Counties that participate in disaster response and has created twelve planning groups around issues central to disaster recovery on Long Island.
-These groups are focusing on the potential needs which will arise relating to case management, donations, food, housing, immigrant affairs, mental health, pet care, special needs, spiritual care, volunteers, and other issues.
+Member agencies include those that focus on planning and preparing for disasters, as well as recovery and resilience efforts.
+Areas of specialty include: disaster case management, donations, food, housing, immigrant affairs, mental health, pet care, special needs, spiritual care, volunteers and other issues.

 What is the LIVOAD?